opencmas/opencmas/README.md

 # opencmas
-Software to monitor, configure and control linux servers
+Software to monitor, configure and administrate Linux servers